 The first point to remember is that running antivirus software will not prevent you getting a virus.

-Antivirus software is only there in the hope that once you have a virus on your computer it maybe able to remove it.
+Antivirus software is there in the hope that it “may prevent ” you getting an infection and once you have virus / malware on your computer it maybe able to remove it.

 Here are 10 points to follow that should mean an infection free computer.

 NUMBER 1 – Update

 - Turn on Automatic Updates on Windows and apply all critical updates immediately

 - Check optional updates on a regular basis , they can in some cases trigger off critical updates.

 - Microsoft issue updates throughout the month so check on the third week – you can find Windows update in the control panel for pre-Windows 10 computers or in settings on Windows 10